 Regular Membership shall be open to all persons eighteen years (18) of age or older.
 Membership shall be contingent upon the payment of dues as provided for in Article VI of the By-Laws.

 The Chapter shall have the following categories of membership:

 - Regular Member - Is any one person who practices woodturning as a profession or avocation, or is interested in woodturning.

-- Associate Member - Is any person under the age of twenty-one years (21), or any individual designated by the Board of Directors at a duly organized meeting, and voted unanimously by those present to attain that category.
-Associate Members shall be exempt from the payment of any dues or fees, and shall be entitled to all privileges of regular members, except the right to vote or hold office.
+- Associate Member - Is any person under the age of eighteen years (18), or any individual designated by the Board of Directors at a duly organized meeting and voted unanimously by those present to attain that category.
+Associate Members shall be exempt from the payment of any dues or fees and shall be entitled to all privileges of regular members, except the right to vote or hold office.
 A person between the ages of eighteen and twenty-one will be eligible for regular membership upon payment of annual dues as prescribed herein below.